Alberta Economy

 Alberta's economy is resource-driven but evolving.
 Oil and gas still account for roughly a quarter of provincial GDP, which means global energy prices ripple through everything — government revenue, employment, migration, housing, and consumer spending.

-The pages in this section give you a layered view: start with Energy to see where commodity prices are, check Drilling for leading-edge capital investment signals, then zoom out to Labour and Migration to see how those price signals translate into actual jobs and population movement.
+Start with Energy to see where commodity prices are, check Drilling for leading-edge capital investment signals, then zoom out to Labour and Migration to see how those price signals translate into jobs and population movement.

 Energy